 COVID has created a burning platform to accelerate adoption of new ways of training and developing young professionals.
 Smart technology can help to bridge the gap.
 Virtual and augmented reality tools have been widely used in some industries for years; the current crisis will hasten their adoption and widen their application elsewhere.
 But previous experience shows all the usual barriers to introducing new technology stand in the way: reluctance; little capability; lack of finance; poor states of readiness.
 And technology may help but is not the whole answer.

-This year’s CMCE Research Conference brings together five commentators with different perspectives that illuminate this important subject.
-Our focus will be on management consultants, but the issues arising in their training and development now and in the future apply equally to all who are in the professions.
+This year’s CMCE Research Conference brought together five commentators with different perspectives that illuminate this important subject.
+Our focus was on management consultants, but the issues arising in their training and development now and in the future apply equally to all who are in the professions.

 Jeremy Dalton leads PwC's VR/AR team, helping clients understand, quantify, and implement the benefits of virtual reality and augmented reality technology.